corn2code/TWAStutorial/README.md

 ml fastqc/0.12 #if the module is not loaded fastqc ../fasta/2369_1.fastq.gz -o ../fasta/fastqc_reports
 ```
-If we are running a few samples we can adjust the code to run like this (see below), but the time can increase massively (i.e for 12 samples = 36 min but what if we use the 1,500 samples)
+If we are running a few samples, we can adjust the code to run like this (see below), but the time can increase massively (i.e for 12 samples = 36 min but what if we use the 1,500 samples)
 ```bash
 fastqc ../fasta/*.fastq.gz -o ../fasta/fastqc_reports
 ```